This is one of our favorite events of the year, where we gather as a community to connect with our mission,

 Peter Behr Stewards of the Land Awardees

-The Peter Behr Steward of the Land Award is named after former California State Senator, lawyer and visionary leader, Peter H. Behr (May 24, 1915, New York City, New York – March 10, 1997, Greenbrae, California), who helped create the Point Reyes National Seashore and inspired generations of legislators to protect the environment.
+The Peter Behr Steward of the Land Award is named after former California State Senator, Marin County Supervisor, Mill Valley councilman, lawyer and visionary leader, Peter H. Behr (May 24, 1915, New York City, New York – March 10, 1997, Greenbrae, California).
+During his lifetime, Peter helped create the Point Reyes National Seashore and inspired generations of legislators to protect the environment.
 The award is given out each year at the annual member meeting, potluck and awards in June by the EAC board and staff, and in recognition of leaders who are making a difference for Marin's unique lands, waters and biodiversity.

 1987 | Peter H. Behr (May 24, 1915 - March 10, 1997), former California State Senator & Instrumental Advocate for Point Reyes National Seashore.